Neftalí Feliz: 2010

 Feliz was the Rangers' best prospect according to Baseball America, and one of the top five pitching prospects in baseball at the start of 2010.

 After two blown saves by Frank Francisco to start the 2010 baseball season, Feliz replaced him as the Rangers' closer.
 On July 4, 2010, he was named to his first MLB All-Star Game.
 He was accompanied by teammates Vladimir Guerrero, Josh Hamilton, Ian Kinsler, Elvis Andrus, and the newly acquired Cliff Lee.
 However, Feliz did not pitch during the game.

-On September 1, 2010, Feliz threw a fastball recorded at 103.4 mph, currently the 3rd fastest recorded pitch that has ever been thrown (behind Aroldis Chapman and Joel Zumaya).
+On September 1, 2010, Feliz threw a fastball recorded at 103.4 mph, which at one point was the third-fastest recorded pitch ever, behind Aroldis Chapman and Joel Zumaya.
 On September 25, 2010, he earned his 38th save of the season, breaking the single-season record for saves by a rookie.
 He would go on to finish the season with 40.
 (The previous record was held by Kazuhiro Sasaki of the Seattle Mariners, with 37 in 2000.)

-During Game 6 of the 2010 American League Championship Series against the New York Yankees, Feliz got the final three outs in the 9th inning and sent the Rangers to the World Series for the first time in franchise history.
-On October 30, 2010, he went three up, three down to close a 4–2 Rangers win in Game 3 of the World Series, making him the second youngest player to record a save in the World Series.
-The Rangers lost the World Series to the San Francisco Giants in 5 games.
+During Game 6 of the 2010 American League Championship Series against the New York Yankees, Feliz got the final three outs in the ninth inning and sent the Rangers to the World Series for the first time in franchise history.
+On October 30, 2010, he went three up, three down to close a 4–2 Rangers win in Game 3 of the World Series, making him the second-youngest player to record a save in the World Series.
+The Rangers lost the World Series to the San Francisco Giants in five games.

 On November 15, 2010, Feliz was awarded the 2010 American League Rookie of the Year Award.
 He was also named the closer on Baseball America's 2010 All-Rookie Team and the Topps Major League Rookie All-Star Team.

 2011

 In 2011, Feliz was 2–3 with a 2.74 ERA and 32 saves (5th in the American League and tied for 9th-most in Rangers history).
-During Game 6 of the 2011 World Series, with two outs, two strikes, and two runners on, Feliz blew a save as he surrendered a 2-run triple to David Freese, who would then homer later to seal a Cardinals 10–9 win in the 11th inning.
-The Rangers then lost their second straight World Series appearance after losing Game 7 to the Cardinals 6–2.
+During Game 6 of the 2011 World Series, with two outs, two strikes, and two runners on, Feliz blew a save as he surrendered a two-run triple to David Freese, who would then homer later to seal a Cardinals 10–9 win in the 11th inning.
+The Rangers then lost their second straight World Series after losing Game 7 to the Cardinals 6–2.

 2012

 With the addition of veteran closer Joe Nathan, the Rangers transitioned Feliz into the starting rotation for the 2012 season.
 His first start came on April 10 against the Seattle Mariners.
 He pitched 7 shutout innings, only giving up 4 hits and 2 walks with 4 strikeouts in a 1–0 victory.
-On May 21, 2012, Feliz was placed on the 60-day disabled list due to a sprained UCL.
-After several rehab appearances Feliz underwent Tommy John surgery on August 1, 2012.
+On May 21, 2012, Feliz was placed on the 60-day disabled list (DL) due to a sprained ulnar collateral ligament.
+After several rehab appearances, Feliz underwent Tommy John surgery on August 1, 2012.
 In 8 games (7 starts), he went 3–1 with a 3.16 ERA during his injury-shortened 2012 year.